ElcoLuijendijk/pybasin/readme.md

 * **Elco Luijendijk**, <elco.luijendijk-at-geo.uni-goettingen.de>

 ## License
-This project is licensed under the GNU general public license (GPL v3).
+This project is licensed under the GNU lesser general public license (LGPL v3).
 See the [LICENSE.txt](LICENSE.txt) file for details.